-Net Pension Liability (Asset) - The total pension liability was determined by actuarial valuations performed as of June 30, 2016 and rolled forward to June 30, 2017, using the following actuarial assumptions, applied to all periods included in the measurement.
+Net Pension Liability (Asset) - The total pension liability was determined by actuarial valuations performed as of June 30, 2017, and rolled forward to June 30, 2018, using the following actuarial assumptions, applied to all periods included in the measurement.

-(June 30, 2 s Used in the Valuations to determine the Net Pension Liability (Asset) the June 30, 2017 measurement date 2016 valuation rolled forward to June 30, 2017) Actuarial Cost Method Entry Age Normal - the Individual Entry Age Actuarial Cost methodology is used.
-Amortization Method Level Percent of Payroll - Closed Equivalent Single Remaining Amortization Period 18 years at June 30, 2017 Asset Valuation Method 5 Year Smoothed Market Actuarial Assumptions: Investment Rate of Return 7.00% General Employees Projected Salary Increases 3.5% to 7.5% Police & Fire Employees 4% to 14% Inflation 2.5% Mortality Mortality variants of the RP-2014 mortality tables - for the improvement scale, updated to the ultimate rates of MP-2016 projection scale.
+Summary of Actuarial Assumptions Used in the Valuations to determine the Net Pension Liability (Asset) at the June 30, 2018 measurement date (June 30, 2017 valuation rolled forward to June 30, 2018) Actuarial Cost Method Entry Age Normal - the Individual Entry Age Actuarial Cost methodology is used.
+Amortization Method Level Percent of Payroll - Closed Equivalent Single Remaining Amortization Period 24 years at June 30, 2015 which is the date used to determine the contribution requirement for fiscal 2018 Asset Valuation Method 5 Year Smoothed Market Actuarial Assumptions: Investment Rate of Return 7.00% General Employees Projected Salary Increases 3.5% to 7.5% Police &amp; Fire Employees 4% to 14% Inflation 2.5% Mortality Mortality variants of the RP-2014 mortality tables - for the improvement scale, updated to the ultimate rates of MP-2016 projection scale.
 Cost of Living Adjustments (COLA) A 2% COLA is assumed after January 1, 2014.

-The actuarial assumptions used in the June 30, 2016 valuation rolled forward to June 30, 2017 and the calculation of the total pension liability at June 30, 2017 were consistent with the results of an actuarial experience study performed as of June 30, 2016.
+The actuarial assumptions used in the June 30, 2017, valuation rolled forward to June 30, 2018, and the calculation of the total pension liability at June 30, 2018, were consistent with the results of an actuarial experience study performed as of June 30, 2016.

 The long-term expected rate of return best-estimate on pension plan investments was determined by the actuary using a building-block method.
-The actuary started by calculating best-estimate future expected real rates of return (expected returns net of pension plan investment expense and inflation) for each major asset class, based on a collective summary of capital market expectations from 35 sources.
-The June 30, 2017 expected arithmetic returns over the long-term (20 years) by asset class are summarized in the following table:
+The actuary started by calculating best-estimate future expected real rates of return (expected returns net of pension plan investment expense and inflation) for each major asset class, based on a collective summary of capital market expectations from 34 sources.
+The June 30, 2018, expected arithmetic returns over the long-term (20 years) by asset class are summarized in the following table: